 NSWG composition and membership: Constituencies have limited ability to participate in the selection of their representatives.

-The current NEITI National Stakeholders Working Group (NSWG) was established on 23 February 2016.
+The current NEITI NSWG was established on 23 February 2016.
 It includes three government members including its Chair, Dr Kayode Fayemi, Federal Minister of Solid Minerals Development.
 Industry has one representative on the NSWG, as does civil society.
 In addition, there are six NSWG seats earmarked for representatives from Nigeria’s six geopolitical zones, two seats for industry experts and a representative of the Nigeria Union of Petroleum and Natural Gas Workers (NUPENG)).

 The NEITI Act of 2007 and the NEITI Board Charter of 2011 set the legal framework for the appointment of the NSWG by the President of the FGN.
 According to the Board Charter, members of the NSWG are appointed on the basis of their individual merit but they represent specific stakeholder groups or sectors “except where otherwise stated in their respective letters of appointment”.
 The Charter sets out the personal qualifications that would be necessary for a person to be eligible and qualified to become an NSWG member, including the traits that would disqualify him or her.
 Article 7 of the NEITI Act sets a maximum tenure for NSWG members of four years, non-renewable, except for the Executive Secretary, whose maximum tenure extends for 5 years, non-renewable (article 6.3).

 With the exception of civil society, there is no indication that other constituencies are expected or able to take part in the process of appointing representatives to the NSWG.
 Rather, appointments are made on the basis of specific positions that would fulfil the criteria in the NEITI ACT.
 The exceptions are the Executive Secretary and the representatives from the six geo-political zones, which are appointed by name.
-There are no criteria for the appointment of representatives from the geo-political zones, other than the general criteria in the Charter of ensuring adequate representation in terms of capacity, gender and geography.
+There are no criteria for the appointment of representatives from the geo-political zones, other than the general criteria in the Charter of ensuring adequate representation in terms of capacity, gender, and geography.
 The specific case of civil society is explained in further detail below.

 There have been allegations of corruption in connection with appointments for federal boards, with allegations of payments of up to NGN 50 million (approximately USD 160 thousand) per appointment.
 No such allegations appear to have been raised against appointees of the NSWG.